What is Colchicine

 Colchicine Uses

-- Before you start taking colchicine, and any time you get a refill, read the Medication Guide given by your pharmacist.
+- Before you start taking colchicine and every time you get a refill, read the Medication Guide provided by your pharmacist.
 Ask your doctor or pharmacist if you have any questions about the details.

 - Take this drug by mouth, with or without food, according to your doctor's instructions.
-Dosing advice varies a lot, and it's possible that it'll be different from what's mentioned below.
+Dosing advice varies a lot, and it may be different from what's mentioned below.
 Taking more than the recommended dose can reduce the effectiveness of this medication and increase your risk of side effects.

 - If you're taking this drug to treat a gout attack, make sure you follow your doctor's instructions carefully.
 When you take this drug at the first sign of an assault, it works best.
 At the first sign of an attack, take 1.2 milligrams, then wait an hour before taking 0.6 milligrams.
 The maximum dose that should be taken in one hour is 1.8 milligrams.
 If you have another gout episode, talk to your doctor ahead of time about how soon you should start taking this drug again.